 To manage foreign exchange risk of the bank, the bank has adopted the limit set by central bank to monitor foreign exchange open positions.
 Foreign exchange risk is computed on the sum of net short positions or net long positions, whichever is higher.
-FX VaR of December 2022 end are as follows:
+FX VaR of 31 December 2023 is as follows: